Laniakea-elixir-it/LiferayPlugIns/doc/user.md

 Finally, in the right bottom of the applications and infrastructures tab a button with a `+` sign open an insert page where the user can add a new resource.
 The button will open a new page with a form, depending on the resource type, containing all the possible fields.

-Currently, resource search, filter and modify is not supported but it will be added in future releases of the modules.

 ## FutureGateway customisable application module